 The Expeditionary Warfare School evaluates student performance through both objective and subjective means.
 The institution's assessment program serves two purposes: It evaluates the student's understanding of the material presented and it provides information relative to the effectiveness and quality of the EWS educational experience.

 Student Assessment

-Each learning objective will be individually assessed, using standardized rubrics and standardized application.
+Faculty individually assess each learning objective using standardized rubrics and standardized application.
 Faculty advisors (FACAD) use the results of evaluations to regularly counsel students on their progress and provide remedial instruction if required.

 Standard Assessment Instruments